anthonygd/ect/README.md

 truffle(ganache)> migrate
 ~~~~

-Possible networks are configured in title-tokens/tuffle.js
+Possible networks are configured in ect/truffle.js

 * If you don't specify '--network ganache' it will default to develop.
 This works fine for the most part and is not persistent.
-* You can specify '--network geth' if you'd like.
-You need to have geth configured with RPC and mining.
-The project includes a genesis.json but I'm not documenting how to use it.
-This has the advantage/disadvantage of being a real, persistent, industrial strength blockchain implementation.

 ## develop